Payum/Payum/src/Payum/Paypal/ProCheckout/Nvp/Resources/docs/get-it-started.md

 # Get it started.

-In this chapter we are going to talk about the most common task: purchase of a product using [Paypal ExpressCheckout](https://www.paypal.com/webapps/mpp/paypal-payments-pro).
+In this chapter we are going to talk about the most common task: purchase of a product using [Paypal Pro Checkout](https://www.paypal.com/webapps/mpp/paypal-payments-pro).
 We assume you already read [get it started](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/get-it-started.md) from core.
 Here we just show you modifications you have to put to the files shown there.